kazmithub/Cloudformation-MySQLWebApp/README.md

 	The load balancer is configured in this file.
 It is a classic load balancer.
 It re-routes the port 80 traffic of the Public instances.
 It is configured to operate in the public and private subnets.
 Health checks are also set inside the load balancer.
+Parameterization has been done accordingly and are to be set according to the needs of the infrastructure.

 ## 4. StackAsg